ContentFlows/Documentation

 Go to the LinkedIn Developer Portal

-Open linkedin.com/developers/apps and log in with your LinkedIn account.
+Open linkedin.com/developers/apps and log in.
 Click Create app.

 2